Ship live translations

 true |

-Enable audio input device selection in the UI. |
+Display microphone/input device selection dropdown in the UI. |

 video_translation |